Hacker Perspective: Health + Nutrition

 Bone will shrink to match the weaker muscle.

-But consider this extreme example which we see in human society:
+But consider this extreme example which we see in modern human society:

-- Non-exercising astronauts lost 2% of their bone mass
+- Non-exercising astronauts lose 2% of their bone mass every month.

 Food as a Fuel

 - Caloric measurement is performed in a device known as a calorimeter.